Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 About Bharat Petroleum

 Bharat Petroleum Corporation is an Indian government-owned oil & gas corporation currently operating all over India.
-Bharat Petroleum is the leading producer of petrol, diesel, kerosene, lubricants, liquefied petroleum gas and rubberized bitumen.
+Bharat Petroleum is the leading producer of petrol, diesel, kerosene, lubricants, liquefied petroleum gas, and rubberized bitumen.

 Bharat Petroleum station- SWOT Analysis of Berger Paints | IIDE

-The company’s business has been divided into seven business strategic units like retail, lubricants, aviation, refinery, gas, I&C and LPG.
+The company’s business has been divided into seven business strategic units retail, lubricants, aviation, refinery, gas, I&C, and LPG.
 Bharat Petroleum began its operation with the import and marketing of kerosene.
 Soon the company also took on the challenge to expand its operation and the first drive-through fuel station was built.

 Since then, the network of fuel stations has reached the 16,000 mark, with approximately 1 Crore vehicles fueling up every day.